phelipetls/blog/content/posts/async-make-in-nvim-with-lua/index.md

 can be tricky to get the `errorformat` right).

 The only problem is that it is synchronous.
-Which means that for some expensive programs, you will not be able to edit until if finishes.
-In this post we will solve this using in Neovim using Lua.
+Which means that for some expensive programs, you will not be able to edit until it finishes.
+In this post we will solve this in Neovim with Lua.

 # Using Libuv through Lua